Proof Complexity of Linear Logics: Clique-Color Formulas

 \begin{theorem}\cite[Theorems 3.3.1, 3.3.2]{Krajicek} $\LKminus$ has the monotone feasible interpolation property. \end{theorem}

-Combining Theorems \ref{Thm: Alon} and \ref{thm: FI For LKminus}, it is easy to prove an exponential lower bound for $\LK^-$.
-We will mimic this strategy in Section \ref{Sec: cut-free}.
+Combining Theorems~\ref{Thm: Alon} and~\ref{thm: FI For LKminus}, it is straightforward to obtain an exponential lower bound for $\LK^-$-proofs of the Clique--Color formula.
+We will adapt this strategy in Section~\ref{Sec: cut-free}.

-For non-classical logics, changing Clique-Color formulas from a classical tautology to an intuitionistic tautology, Hrube\v{s} \cite{Hrubes} established an exponential lower bound on the \emph{number of lines} for $\LJ$ and the intuitionistic Frege systems:
+For non-classical logics, by modifying the Clique--Color formulas so that they become intuitionistic tautologies rather than classical tautologies and providing a corresponding notion of feasible (monotone) interpolation, Hrube\v{s} \cite{Hrubes} established an exponential lower bound on the \emph{number of lines} for $\LJ$-proofs and intuitionistic Frege proofs: